 Interaction with Guests

 I mostly leave my guests to themselves but am happy to interact, give advice and even share a meal if desired.
 When I have guests, I stay at our country house.
 I live on Pennsylvania St. mostly during the school year when I am teaching.
-So I am more open to longer stays in summer than in the school year.
+So I am more open to longer and weekday stays in summer than during the school year.

-Neighborhood is tree-lined, quiet, safe, and mostly filled with older single family homes.
+Lawrence is a small university town of 92,000 people on about 34 square miles that was founded in 1854.
+Old East Lawrence neighborhood is tree-lined, quiet, safe, and mostly filled with older modest single family homes.
 Plenty of parking in the drive and on the street in front of the house.
-THere is a back alley where the trash and recycling are located.
+There is a back alley where the trash and recycling are located.
 The area is diverse, neighborly, and close to downtown and the university.
-An excellent grocery store (recently reopened August 2012) is an easy bike ride away (about 5 blocks) Dillons, at the corner of 17ths and NH/MASS.
+An excellent grocery store (recently reopened August 2012) is an easy bike ride away (about 5 blocks) Dillons, at the corner of 17th and NH/MASS.
 The university is very close (only .8 mile to the major conference space/Jayhawk Blvd) but the last .2 mile is up a VERY steep hill.

 A public bus does go down my street, but it's not on a schedule.
 The downtown is very bike-able with a wide network of bike lanes.
 I have two bikes available for your use, but need warning to be sure the tires are properly inflated...If you have questions, just call or email.

 Other Things to Note

 I am renovating the kitchen starting in October and have blocked all the dates through mid-February...and won't be completely done until mid-April but it is functional.